federicoruf/ShowMeTheMoney/README.md

 The page will reload when you make changes.

 Open [http://localhost:3005/Mark](http://localhost:3000) to view it in your browser.
+Or [http://localhost:3005/John](http://localhost:3000)
+This are the only two users on the system

 ### Back